Clint Smith: Retirement

-Following Smith's retirement, he returned to Vancouver, where he had competed in the NWHL to play oldtimers hockey.
+Following Smith's retirement, he returned to Vancouver, where he competed in the NWHL to play oldtimers hockey.
 He made his residence there and became a founding member of the British Columbia Hockey Benevolent Association, also known as the Canucks Alumni, and at one point held the position of president.

 Thirty-nine years following his professional retirement, Smith was inducted into the Hockey Hall of Fame in 1991.

 At the time of his death on June 15, 2008, Ray Getliffe, a left winger who played for the Boston Bruins and Montreal Canadiens was said to be the oldest living person to have played in the NHL.
 Later, it was reported that Smith was the oldest living person to have ever played in the NHL.
 Both these reports, however, overlooked players who had only played a limited number of games, such as Louis Holmes and Al Suomi.
 Getliffe, who died at the age of 94, was just several months younger than Smith at the time of his death, while Holmes and Suomi were 97 and 95, respectively at that time.
 On May 19, 2009, Smith died at the age of 95, leaving Suomi as the oldest living NHL player, at the current age of 99.

 He was the last surviving member of Rangers 1940 Stanley Cup team.

 In the 2009 book 100 Ranger Greats, the authors ranked Smith at No. 35 all-time of the 901 New York Rangers who had played during the team's first 82 seasons.